Ki-Woong95/Ki-Woong95.github.io/_pages/cv.md

 Education
 ======
+* Ph.D in Linguistics, University of Arizona, 2027 (expected)
+* M.S. in Human Language Technology, University of Arizona, 2025 (expected)
+* M.A. in English Linguistics, Hankuk University of Foreign Studies, Seoul, South Korea, 2022
 * B.A. in English, Hankuk University of Foreign Studies, Seoul, South Korea, 2020
-* M.A. in English Linguistics, Hankuk University of Foreign Studies, Seoul, South Korea, 2022
-* Ph.D in Linguistics, University of Arizona, 2027 (expected)

 # Teaching Experience 📚